StarPlayrX/bigmac/README.md

 ---
 Announcement:
 MacEleven is coming soon to Supported Macs.
-It will allow unsealed, APFS snapshot free installs on Suppported Macs
+It will allow unsealed, APFS snapshot free installs on Supported Macs
 ---

 p.s. from a Big Sur recovery disk [ This hack only works with Big Sur Recovery volumes. ]